Fellows Award

 The application package must contain all the material following the descriptions below to be considered for the award:

-• A list of 5 or more of the nominee’s most important publications in peer-reviewed journals, publicly available government policy documents, or reports of international organizations on which the nominee was the primary author or a major contributor.
+- A list of five and no more than 10 of the nominee’s most important publications in peer-reviewed journals, publicly available government policy documents, or reports of international organizations on which the nominee was the primary author or a major contributor.

-• A description in short paragraphs of 5 or more major lifetime contributions of the nominee to science and/or policy issues relevant to SETAC.
+- A description in short paragraphs of five and no more than 10 major lifetime contributions of the nominee to science and/or policy issues relevant to SETAC.

 Review Process

-Nominations will be evaluated independently by a Global Awards Committee(GAC)-appointed review panel using a standardized rubric.
-The GAC will then discuss the panel’s determination to select the recipient.
-A summary of the award nominees and highest scoring member will be presented to the SETAC World Council (SWC) for approval.
+Nominations will be evaluated independently by a GAC-appointed review panel using the criteria outlined in the Fellows reviewer guidance.
+The GAC will then discuss the panel’s determination to select each recipient.
+Successful applicants will score ≥4 in all evaluation categories.
+A summary of the award nominees will be presented to the SWC for approval.
 If an agreement is not reached by the GAC, a resolution will be made by the SWC.

-The successful Fellows’ names must remain confidential until SWC has ratified the nomination.
+The SWC confers the award, not the GAC; therefore, the winner’s name must remain confidential until SWC has conferred the award.
 Staff will inform the award evaluators of the successful nominee(s) after the winner(s) have been notified.
-After the successful nominee(s) are notified, staff will also inform unsuccessful nominees and nominators.
+After the successful nominee(s) are notified by the SETAC Executive Director or the SWC President, staff will also inform unsuccessful nominees and nominators.

 Award Procedure